The Emergence of Reproducibility and Generalizability in Diffusion Models

 \section{Unconditional Diffusion Model}

 \paragraph{Expanded experiment setting}

 More detailed settings of the diffusion model we selected are listed in \Cref{appendtab:unconditional_setting}.
-With the exception of DiT and UViT, where we implemented and trained them ourselves, all selected diffusion model architectures utilize the author-released models.
+With the exception of DiT and UViT, which we implemented and trained ourselves, all selected diffusion model architectures utilize the author-released models.

 \paragraph{Architectural Relationships} For DDPMv1, DDPMv2, and DDPMv7, we adopt the DDPM architecture initially proposed by \cite{ho2020denoising}, but we implement it using the codebase provided by \cite{song2020score}.
 DDPMv3 and DDPMv8, on the other hand, employ DDPM++, an enhanced version of DDPM introduced by \cite{song2020score}.
 DDPM++ incorporates BigGAN-style upsampling and downsampling techniques, following the work of \cite{brock2018large}.
 DDPMv4, DDPMv5, and DDPMv6 adopt DDPM++(deep), which shares similarities with DDPM++ but boasts a greater number of network parameters.
 Moving to Multistagev1, Multistagev2, and Multistagev3, these models derive from the Multistage architecture, a variant of the U-Net architecture found in DDPM++(deep).
 For EDMv1, EDMv2, CT, and CD, the EDM architecture is identical to DDPM++, but they differ in their training parameterizations compared to other DDPM++-based architectures.
 Finally, UViT and DiT are transformer-based architectures.